Ontario Walleye Fishing - Ontario Fly In Walleye Fishing

 The smaller inland lakes of Nakina also produce the best-tasting Walleyes, which are far superior in taste and color to suspended big-water Walleyes that feed on fishy Lake Herring.

-Thanks to the conservation attitude of fishermen and better overall fisheries management in Ontario, ever year the Walleye fishing keeps getting better and better.
+Thanks to the conservation attitude of fishermen and better overall fisheries management in Ontario, every year the Walleye fishing keeps getting better and better.
 Our top Walleye lakes for numbers are our fly-in lakes.
-Ara Lake Lodge, Marshall Lake and Dusey Lake Outpost Camp, which is a widening of the Dusey River and Teabeau Lake, which is a widening of the Albany River, all produce incredible numbers as well as trophies.
+Ara Lake Lodge, Marshall Lake, and Dusey Lake Outpost Camp, which is a widening of the Dusey River, and Teabeau Lake, which is a widening of the Albany River, all produce incredible numbers as well as trophies.
 From ice-out in May to mid-July you can experience non-stop action.
 Many guests report back to us saying they found multiple places on the lakes where the Walleyes were schooling and they were catching one Walleye after another until their arms became sore.
 If you really wanted to you could catch 100 walleyes in a day.

 Walleyes in our fly-in lakes are very common in the 1 to 3-pound range.
 You should catch a few in the 4 to 5-pound range during the day.
 Mid-spring before the big females go deep, you should catch a few in the 25 to 28-inch range and you can sacrifice numbers and try to fish deeper for 28 to 30-inch Walleyes.
 In the heat of summer, the 1 to 3-pound Walleyes are still the most common.
 Trolling close to shore at dusk and at night should produce a few Walleyes over 30 inches.
 On occasion, Walleyes in the 10 to 18-pound range are caught and released at our fly-in fishing lodges and Outpost camps.